Sachin-s-DevOps-Projects/Docker-practices/how-to-write-Dockerfile/README.md

     ```
 ## What is the difference between ENTRYPOINT and CMD?
 ```
-Basically both ENTRYPOINT and CMD  can be used to execute as your start command
+Basically both ENTRYPOINT and CMD  can be used to execute as your start command.
+Whenever someone runs docker run both  ENTRYPOINT and CMD  can serve as your starting command.
+But
+But only difference is  ENTRYPOINT something that you can't change.
+Therfore ENTRYPOINT should have none overrideable values(We have to put main executables in the ENTRYPOINT ).
+Whereas CMD is configurable
+If we don't want to let users to change any of things, then we should put it in ENTRYPOINT, otherwise you can put it in the CMD.

 ```

 ### ENV